-How to Get to Neuschwanstein Castle by Public Transport (Bus and Train)
+Getting to Neuschwanstein Castle by Public Transport (Bus and Train)

-Where is Neuschwanstein Castle?
+Where Is Neuschwanstein Castle?

-How to get to Neuschwanstein
+How to Get to Neuschwanstein

-1. Catch a train to Füssen
+1. Catch a Train to Füssen

-Approximate journey time to Füssen
+Approximate Journey Time to Füssen

 1 hour 39 minutes to 1 hour 51 minutes